hashbang/hashbang.sh/README.md

 permissions are one of the most effective ways to restrict what can or can't be done in a given directory.

+Everything should be either a read-only filesystem like quashfs or a tmpfs.
+Never allow writes to root filesystem.

-This is managed via /etc/fstab
+This is all managed via /etc/fstab

 #### Overview